sudeep4893/MachineLearningProject/README.md

 | `REGION`	         |   OBJECT |

 <b>Observations</b><br>
-There is a strong co-relation between TotalVolume Vs Small and TotalBags Vs SmallBags.<br>
+* There is a strong co-relation between TotalVolume Vs Small and TotalBags Vs SmallBags.
-We can say weak co-relation between TotalVolume Vs XLarge and TotalBags Vs XLargeBags.<br>
+* We can say weak co-relation between TotalVolume Vs XLarge and TotalBags Vs XLargeBags.
-Large and LargeBags comes in the middle.
+* Large and LargeBags comes in the middle.

 <b>Conclusion</b><br>